Best proxy servers for privacy: 9 trusted picks in 2025

 • You’re accessing non-sensitive websites (e.g., news, YouTube)

-• You don’t need encryption or login to accounts
+• You don’t need encryption or a login to accounts

 • You understand the limitations and accept the risks